woossi0/suite/docs/usermanual/source/install/ubuntu/packages.rst

 Package install on Ubuntu
 =========================

-This page describes how to perform a package installation of **Boundless Suite** |version| on Ubuntu Linux.
+This page describes how to perform a package installation of **Boundless Server** |version| on Ubuntu Linux.

 .. note:: For upgrades, see the section on :ref:`Upgrading <install.ubuntu.packages.upgrade>` below.